maxsnew/IO/README.md

 Before you begin, you must pull in both the Elm and node.js dependencies:

 ```
+$ cabal install elm-get # If you don't already have it installed
+$ cabal install
 $ elm-get install evancz/automaton
 $ npm install jsdom
 ```